 My work in the areas of both real time and post animation is what I'm primarily known for these days, as I was fortunate to be one of the first people to use motion capture for video game animation in the early 1990s.
 I first applied mocap to feature film for the Mortal Kombat movies when it was primarily post, but as a Supervisor on the Matrix films, I had to develop and placed into production the very first systems for real time motion capture to accommodate the high speed martial arts performances.
 And as a Supervisor at Weta in NZ, I built and managed much of the animation production for the Lord of the Rings films.
 Following LOTR, I was hired to develop new motion capture software and cameras (in association with MAS) for Jim Cameron for the film Avatar.
 If you're interested, there are lists of recent work on IMDB and other sites, but as these are posted by both the film and television production companies the lists are generally incomplete.

 These days I'm generally considered a technology geek, and love the BabylonJS framework which currently provides me the most freedom to expand the delivery of rich and entertaining content globally.
-I am a founding partner in 3rd Brain, which is a company committed to content delivery on the web.
+I am a founding partner and Software Engineer for our company in 3rd Brain Technology, which is a company committed to content delivery on the web.
 One of my business partners is Louis Gurtowski, who owns several utility patents for adaptive multimedia streaming.
-We are currently porting and adapting our streaming server technology to NodeJS to broaden our real-time adaptive multi-user streaming within HTML5, and are utilizing the BabylonJS framework and supplemental technologies to build and test our proprietary server and authoring applications for the compiled streaming of content to web browsers and mobile devices.
+We have ported our streaming server technology to NodeJS to broaden our real-time adaptive multi-user multi media streaming applications within HTML5, and are utilizing the BabylonJS framework and other frameworks to build and test our proprietary server and authoring applications for the compiled streaming of content to web browsers and mobile devices.